anuragsingh1987/staging/kubernetes.md

 Overall, the Kubernetes architecture provides a highly scalable and fault-tolerant platform for deploying and managing containerized applications.

+## Helm and Helm Charts

+Helm is an open-source package manager for Kubernetes that allows you to define, install, and upgrade applications on Kubernetes.
+Helm helps you manage Kubernetes applications by providing an easy-to-use interface for packaging, deploying, and managing Kubernetes resources as a single unit, called a chart.

+Helm charts are packages of pre-configured Kubernetes resources, such as deployments, services, and config maps, that can be easily installed and managed using the Helm package manager.
+Helm charts provide a standardized and repeatable way of deploying applications and services to a Kubernetes cluster.

+A Helm chart typically includes the following components:

+Chart.yaml: A file that defines the chart's metadata, such as name, version, and description. values.yaml: A file that defines the default values for the chart's configurable variables.
+Templates: A directory that contains Kubernetes manifest templates, which are used to generate Kubernetes resources.
+A README.md file: A file that provides documentation for the chart.
+Helm charts can be easily customized using the values.yaml file, which allows you to override the default values for the chart's configurable variables.
+This makes it easy to deploy the same application with different configurations, or to deploy the same application to different environments, such as development, staging, and production.

+Helm also provides features such as rollbacks, versioning, and dependency management, making it easy to manage the lifecycle of your applications on Kubernetes.

 ## Kubernetes on GCP PlayPen

 Google Cloud Platform (GCP) offers a fully-managed Kubernetes service called Google Kubernetes Engine (GKE).
 GKE provides a managed environment for deploying and running containerized applications on Kubernetes, allowing developers to focus on building and scaling their applications rather than managing the underlying infrastructure.